-Parts of the Department specifically support:
+Parts of the Department specifically support the:

-- Minister for Western Sydney;
+- Minister for Aboriginal Affairs;

-- Minister for the Hunter;
+- Minister for Employee Relations;

-- Minister for Heritage;
+- Minister for Women;

 Our primary responsibility is to serve and advise the Premier as the head of government and the head of the state’s administration.
 This includes co-ordinating policy and administration between government agencies.

 Information on the current structure and functions of the Department is publicly available in the About section of the Department's website and is also contained in the annual report.